openeemeter/caltrack/docs/data-sources/v1.0/README.md

 ## Cross-reference files

-Both types of cross-reference files contain the same columns of interest.
+Both *electric and gas* cross-reference files contain the same columns of interest.
 These files were used to obtain a mapping between project files and consumption files.

 <table>
   <tr>